JoseIgnacioGC/.dotfiles/README.md

    sh setup.sh
    ```

-   > [!WARNING]
-   >
-   > It is recommended to check this script, because the script will create
+   It is recommended to check this script, because the script will create
-   > folders, install packages, configure the packages, symlink the files
+   folders, install packages, configure the packages, symlink the files
-   > and folders to your machine, and make sure your configurations are applied.
+   and folders to your machine, and make sure your configurations are applied.

 ## Your Customization